binary-lover/CyberSecurityNotes/README.md

 ###
 4. **API**
     - Application Programming Interface.
 It is a set of rules and protocols that allows different software applications to communicate with each other.
+###
+4. **CNI**
+   - Container Network Interface (CNI) is a framework for dynamically configuring networking resources.
+###
+5. **Network overlay**
+   - An overlay network is a virtual or logical network that is created on top of an existing physical network. it bypass the exsiting network.